LearnOnDemandSystems/docs/lod/delete-lab-user-accounts-instead-of-disabling-them.md

 ---
-title: "Delete Lab User Accounts Instead of Disabling Them"
+title: "Google Cloud Platform: Delete Lab User Accounts Instead of Disabling Them"
 description: "An improvement to the lab cleanup process by implementing the deletion of user accounts instead of merely disabling or suspending them."
 isPublished: true
 ---

-# Delete Lab User Accounts Instead of Disabling Them
+# Google Cloud Platform: Delete Lab User Accounts Instead of Disabling Them

 ## Overview